tonyjo/CarND/P2_CarND_Traffic_Sign_Classifier/Readme.md

     For Test Image, 4 the label does not appear in top-3 For Test Image, 5 the label does appear in top-3 For Test Image, 6 the label does not appear in top-3

-> **Note**: Once you have completed all of the code implementations and successfully answered each question above, you may finalize your work by exporting the iPython Notebook as an HTML document.
-You can do this by using the menu above and navigating to  \n",
-    "**File -> Download as -> HTML (.html)**.
-Include the finished document along with this notebook as your submission.